Learn How to Check Business Credit Like a Boss!

 D & B has Credit Signal, which is a method to keep track of your credit score by having the reports come straight to you, for a cost.
 You may find the fee is well worth it in order to avoid the worries that can spring from letting this score slip.

-Don’t wish to make use of Credit Signal?
+Don’t wish to use Credit Signal?
 Not to worry, as you can receive your PAYDEX report through D & B. And, if needed, you can consult with their Customer Service department.
 So this department exists as a part of Dun & Bradstreet itself.

 Furthermore, in order to review your PAYDEX report, check out what D & B provides.
 So that is a specimen report and even some higher level guidance in the best way to analyze it.

 Dun & Bradstreet’s PAYDEX score runs from 0 to 100.
 A PAYDEX score has a basis in payment details which is on report to the CRA.
 Or it is on report to data-gathering businesses partnering with the agency.

 D & B uses this data, along with a credit score and financial stress score, to recommend just how much credit a credit issuer ought to extend to your business.

 In order to get a PAYDEX number, you must file for a DUNS number by means of Dun & Bradstreet’s web site.
 The number is absolutely free.
 In addition the credit reporting agency needs to have records of your payments with four or more vendors.